Now that hurricane season is upon us let us review how to take care of your pool if a tropical storm is approaching.

-If a tropical storm is approaching turn off the breakers and don’t turn them on after the storm specially if you your patio is flooded.
+If a tropical storm is approaching, turn off the breakers and don’t turn them on after the storm especially if your patio is flooded.

 Let your pool technician review the system first before he turns it on.
-The pump should be completely dry before its turn on.
+The pump should be completely dry before it is turned on.

 -Secure loose objects